-4.5.2 Oracle JDBC/OCI Drivers
+4.4.1 Oracle JDBC/OCI Drivers

-Use JDK 6 (Java SE Development Kit 1.6.0.20.8 FP1 or higher) or JDK 5 (1.5.0.12.1 or higher).
+Use JDK 6 (Java SE Development Kit 1.6.0.20) or JDK 5 (1.5.0.24) with the JNDI extension with the Oracle Java Database Connectivity and Oracle Call Interface drivers.
+However, these are not mandatory for the database installation.
+Please note that JDK 1.5 is installed with this release.